mo-tarek/learning-log/Nand2Tetris/nand2tetris.md

-Starting the "From Nand to Tetris" course is a great choice!
-Here’s a step-by-step approach to get you going:

 1. **Set Up Your Environment**:
    - Visit the official [Nand2Tetris website](https://www.nand2tetris.org/).
    - Download the necessary software and tools, including the Nand2Tetris software suite.